lintonao/TA-OEM/README.md

 # TA-OEM
 ### Please Notice:
 ### Zhijia Zhang is the corresponding author affiliated with Shenyang University of Technology.
-### Jian Fang is the corresponding author affiliated with Shenyang Institute of Automation.
+### Jian Fang is the corresponding author affiliated with Shenyang Institute of Automation, Chinese Academy of Sciences.

 Please wait a moment, I am currently sorting out the relevant code.